pliniker/mo-gc/doc/Project-RFC.md

 Then the heap trie is traversed and every unmarked entry is `drop()`ped and the live objects unmarked.

+It is worth noting that by using a separate trie for the heap and root pointers that this GC scheme remains `fork()` memory friendly: the act of updating reference counts and marking heap objects does not force a copy-on-write for every touched page of memory.

-## Immutable Data Structures
+## Concurrent Data Structures

-To prevent data races between the application threads and the GC thread, all GC-managed data structures that contain pointers to other GC-managed objects must be immutable in those relationships.
-That is, a `GcRoot<Vec<i32>>` can contain mutable data but a `GcRoot<Vec<GcBox<i32>>>` must be immutable once the `Vec` has been placed under the GC's management.
+To prevent data races between the application threads and the GC thread, all GC-managed data structures that contain pointers to other GC-managed objects must be transactional in updates to those relationships.
+That is, a `GcRoot<Vec<i32>>` can contain mutable data where the mutability follows the Rust static analysis rules, but a `GcRoot<Vec<GcBox<i32>>>` must be reimplemented with a transactional runtime nature.

-To apply some sort of metaphor, there are atomic GC-managed objects and non-atomic GC-managed objects:

-* atomic: a GC-managed object that has zero references to other GC-managed objects, in other words, it is indivisible into further GC-managed objects.
-* non-atomic: a GC-managed data structure that is composed of other GC-managed objects, in other words, the trace() function must recurse into it.

-Atomic objects may be mutable, non-atomic objects must be immutable.
+The `Vec::trace()` method has to be able to provide a readonly snapshot of its contents to the GC thread and atomic updates to its contents.

 Applying a compile-time distinction between these may be possible using the type system.
 Indeed, presenting a safe API is one of the challenges in implementing this.

+As the `trace()` method is part of the data structure itself, data structures should be free to implement any method of atomic update without the GC code or thread needing to be aware of transactions occurring.

+Fortunately, concurrent data structures are fairly widely researched and in use by 2015.

 ## Generational Optimization

-Since non-atomic objects must be immutable, a consequence is that there can never be references from the old generation into a newer generation.
-This makes it a simple extension to apply mark and sweep on a frequent basis to newer objects while tracing the whole heap only infrequently.
+Since the application threads write a journal of all root pointers, all pointers that the application uses will be recorded.
+It may be possible for the GC thread to use that fact to process batches of journal changes in a generational manner, rather than having to trace the entire heap on every iteration.
+This needs further investigation.

 ## Parallel Collection